 How to get a birth certificate and passport for a child born abroad

-A descendant of a Slovak citizen automatically acquires Slovak citizenship at birth.
-He is thus entitled not only to a Slovak birth certificate, but also, for example, to a Slovak passport.
+A descendant of a Slovak citizen automatically acquires Slovak citizenship by birth.
+They are thus entitled not only to the issuance of a Slovak birth certificate, but also, for example, to a Slovak passport.

 Documents needed to issue a Slovak birth certificate

-In addition to the above documents, you must also submit the child’s birth certificate issued in the state of birth.
-Many countries also require an apostille or super legalisation of the birth certificate.
-An apostille is not required from the Czech Republic or Austria, for example.
+In addition to the above documents, it is also necessary to submit the child’s birth certificate issued in the state of birth.
+For many countries, an apostille of the birth certificate, or its superlegalisation, is also required.
+An apostille is not required, for example, from the Czech Republic or Austria.

-Check whether you need an apostille or super legalisation with the relevant registry office.
-Alternatively, you can find information on which countries require an apostille at www.legalizacnecentrum.sk.
+Verify whether you need an apostille or superlegalisation at the relevant Registry Office.
+Alternatively, you can find information on the website www.legalizacnecentrum.sk about which countries only require an apostille.

-The fact that the child acquired Slovak citizenship by birth (i.e. that one of the parents was Slovak at the time of birth) is proved by the identity card or passport of that parent.
-However, the latter must also have been valid at the time of the child’s birth.
-If the parent did not have an identity document from the time of his/her daughter’s or son’s birth (e.g. he/she has exchanged it for a new one in the meantime), the child’s certificate of Slovak citizenship will also have to be presented.
+The fact that the child acquired Slovak citizenship by birth (i.e., one of the parents was Slovak at the time of birth) is proven by the ID card or passport of that parent.
+However, this document must also have been valid at the time of the child’s birth.
+If the parent does not have an identity document from the period of their daughter’s or son’s birth (for example, they have since exchanged it for a new one), it will also be necessary to submit a certificate of the child’s Slovak citizenship.

 To summarize, we thus state that the birth registration of the child will need to be documented to the registry office: